roman-milk/roman-milk.github.io/making-scents.md

+===

- ****** Making Scents Ch.
-11 ****** byBoratus© "Soon enough." he told her while stroking himself.
+"Soon enough." he told her while stroking himself.
 He moved in behind Alice and shoved his cock into her.
 Alice squealed with delight and quickly began to fuck him, though her face stayed buried in Angelina's cunt.

  Angelina pushed herself forward so that she and Sunny could kiss while they used Alice's body for pleasure.
 Alice was happy to be of use.
 After Alice made Angelina cum again, Sunny told her to climb up and straddle the star.
 The girls began a passionate make-out out session, breaking only to suck and squeeze each others tits every now and then.
 Sunny moved up and shoved his cock in Angelina's cunt again and fucked her hard until she came.
 He switched to Alice's pussy which hung inches above Angelina's.
 When his secretary screamed in orgasm, he switched again.
 Each time one of the girls came, her senses cleared a little, but the other girl was all over her stimulating her pleasure centers.